-The whole community, including parents, provides feedback through the 'Tell Them From Me' survey.
-The results from this survey in 2021 were pleasing and provided evidence that the majority of our parents are very happy with the educational opportunities and support we provide.
-Parental engagement and support of information evenings, and celebrations such as Father's Day and Mother's Day, highlight an overall satisfaction with the unique opportunities available to participate in the fuller life of the School.
-Parents are also active participants as members of the College Advisory Board and the P&F, in the coaching of College sports teams, and by regularly volunteering with initiatives like the Year 10 Careers Online Expo.
-The College Advisory Board and P&F provide avenues for parents and community members to raise positive issues or those of concern.
-Any issues which are raised are listened to, discussed, and responded to appropriately.
-We invite parent feedback fortnightly in our newsletter.
+The whole community, including parents, provide feedback through the 'Tell Them From Me' survey.
+The results from this survey in 2022 were pleasing and provided evidence that the majority of our parents are very happy with the educational opportunities and support we provide.
+Parental engagement and support of information evenings, and celebrations such as Father's day and Mother's day, highlight an overall satisfaction with the unique opportunities available to participate in the fuller life of the School.
+Parents are also active participants as members of the College Advisory Board and the Parents in Partnership, in the coaching of College sports teams, and by regularly volunteering with initiatives like the Year 10 Careers Online Expo.
+The College Advisory Board and Parents in Partnership provide avenues for parents and community members to raise positive issues or those of concern.
+Any issues which are raised are listened to, discussed and responded to appropriately.
+We invite parent feedback week in various newsfeeds to the community.